XpiritBV/UnitTesting/tdd_katas/tdd_kata3.md

 1. The game engine should throw a `NotSupportedException` once `Move` is called for the 10th time.

 2. The `Move` method of the game engine should return a warning message (e.g. `$"Incorrect move by player {playerMark}"`) when a player makes a move to a position that is already used.
+    - Add a property for this message in the `GameResult` class.

 3. In case of an incorrect move the `GameResult.NextPlayerMark` should not change to the other player.

 4. The game engine should not throw an exception when a player makes incorrect moves and the total number of moves is greater than 9.

 ## Next exercise